getir-nodejs-bootcamp/getir-nodejs-bootcamp-graduation-project-aselcuktuncer/README.md

 `routes` contains routes which is only a POST method to /records

-`servies` carry out database operations
+`services` carry out database operations

 `validations` ensure us to send appropriate request payload